epodak/MDRobot/README.md

 Software for this project is in part thanks to the great work of the following teams and individuals:
 * Arduino team that develops and maintains versatile [Arduino IDE](https://www.arduino.cc/)
-* [adafruit](https://www.adafruit.com/) providing several of the Codesys device files (only one of numerous examples of open software adafruit contributes to community)
+* [adafruit](https://www.adafruit.com/) providing several of the Codesys device files, and the source of wonderful hardware like the Ultimate GPS Hat (only one of numerous examples of open software adafruit contributes to community)
 * Dan Mandle http://www.danmandle.com/blog/getting-gpsd-to-work-with-python/ for his python script to work with GPSd daemon.
 * GPSd daemon team - http://www.catb.org/gpsd/
 * 3S Smart Software Systems for Codesys - Thanks for providing Codesys on the Raspberry Pi! - https://www.codesys.com/